• Recipes

 Nabe entered Japanese life in the Jomon period which is between 13000 ~ 2300 years ago when we mostly used Doki (ancient Japanese pottery) to cook any food.
 We used Doki and cooked food in order to get a lot of nutrition from vegetables that are hard to eat raw.
 In that time, ‘Nabe’ was served individually.

 Now Nabe is usually served in a larger pot in more of a family style.
-This style was established in the Edo- Meiji period when Shippoku food came.
+This style was established in the Edo- Meiji period when Shippoku food became popular.
 Shippoku food is Nagasaki’s local cuisine which is known for serving food in a large bowl, pot, or plate, and putting it in the middle of the table.
 Then you can serve yourself and take how much you want.
 It is told that this style came from China and was integrated into Japanese culture.

-What is Chanko Nabe?
+Q&A : What is Chanko Nabe?

 Ok, this article is about Chanko Nabe, so let’s finally talk about it!